wighawag/hardhat-deploy/README.md

 module.exports.runAtTheEnd = true;
 ```

 Tags can also be used in test with `deployments.fixture`.
-This allow you to test a subset of the deploy script.
+This allows you to test a subset of the deploy script.